10/24/2024

 Analyst, Northland Capital Markets

-Hey, guys, good morning.
+Hey guys, good morning.
 Thank you for taking my question.
-So with the power and protection, obviously there's a pretty notable step down sequentially and you guys touched on it a little bit.
-I know you had the supplier that you lost because the recently enacted trade restrictions, but that was only for three to four million of business per quarter and we were down more like 10 million.
-So could you just discuss a little bit more what drove that sequential step down and maybe compare that with what the factors you're seeing as why you see year over year growth in 2025?
+So with the power and protection, obviously it was a pretty notable step down sequentially, and you guys touched on it a little bit.
+I know you had the supplier that you lost because of the recently enacted trade restrictions, but that was only for $3 million to $4 million of business per quarter, and we were down more like $10 million.
+So could you just discuss a little bit more what drove that sequential step down and maybe compare that with what the factors you're seeing as why – you see year-over-year growth in 2025?
+Sure.

 speaker